 Thank you for participating our interview.
 Please tell us a little about yourself.

-I’m Marc Zimmerman, CEO-Founder of The Language Express and creator of The Social Express (™).
+I’m Marc Zimmerman, CEO-Founder of Brighten Learning and creator of The Social Express (™).
 We develop interactive, movie-quality animated learning programs to help children with social emotional deficits improve their social skills and their lives.

 How did the idea for your app come about?